Last Updated on

 You can also configure your outdoor system to water your garden when you aren’t home.
 If you are out at the big game and forgot to water in a heatwave, just use your smartphone to take care of it with the push of a button.

 Smart home design adds to curb appeal and also helps ensure your home never misses a package.

 Millions of homes will have at least one smart device in the upcoming years, and most homes will have more than one.
 That could be anything from a wireless security system to a good old-fashioned programmable coffee maker.

-Today, you can get as smart as you want at home, even using smart lightbulbs to improve efficiency and energy use and remote cameras to answer the door.
+Today, you can get as smart as you want at home with AI assistants, even using smart lightbulbs to improve efficiency and energy use and remote cameras to answer the door.

 If this sounds interesting, discover how smart home design can simplify your life and design your smart home from the ground up today.